Ghostery Review 2025: It's Like Ads Were Never There

 What browsers and software is it compatible with?

-The Ghostery extension is a powerful and versatile ad blocker that’s compatible with a number of popular web browsers, including Chrome, Firefox, Safari, Edge, and Opera.
-It’s also compatible with tablets as well as iPhone and Android devices.
+The Ghostery extension is a powerful and versatile ad blocker that’s compatible with a number of popular web browsers, including Chrome, Firefox, and more.
+It also has an app for iOS.

 Ghostery is compatible with the following: